Teddy2019/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+The .forEach() method doesn't  return anything, it simply calls a provided function on each element of the array.
+Where as .map() return a new Array of the same size by applying the provided function on each array elements.

 2. What is the difference between a function and a method?

+ Function is a JavaScript procedure  or set of statements that performs a task or calculates a value.
+In Javascript an object has different property and a property containing a function definition is called method.

 3. What is closure?

+A closure is a feature in JavaScript where an inner function has access to the outer (enclosing) function’s variables — a scope chain.(global scope, local scop)

 4. Describe the four rules of the 'this' keyword.

+*  Window/Global Binding - if you call 'this' on global environment it points to window.
+*  Implicit Binding -the function called as a method on some objects(parent obj), then the 'this' key word   points to the parent object where the function belonges
+* New Binding  -the function called by new  when a constructor function used.
+* Explicit Binding -the function called by call(), apply(), or bind()

 5. Why do we need super() in an extended class?

+The super() function used to call the class constructor of the parent and access properties on an object's parent class.

 ## Project Set up